 3. Reclined Pigeon Pose (Figure Four)

-Reclined pigeon pose, also known as a "figure four" stretch, helps to stimulate blood flow to the entire pelvic region, and it lengthens your piriformis — a stabilizing muscle in your hips.
+Reclined pigeon pose, known as a "figure four" stretch (also a great pigeon pose modification), helps to stimulate blood flow to the entire pelvic region, and it lengthens your piriformis — a stabilizing muscle in your hips.
 This large rotator muscle can also become tight with everyday activity and lead to pelvic floor issues.

 - Lie on your back with your knees bent and feet planted firmly on the floor.
 Bring your heels close to your butt.

 - Keeping your knees bent, place your left ankle onto your right knee, opening your left knee out to the side.